nichollsharrisonj/HW8/README.md

 - Encoder opens both files and reads byte by byte until it reaches the end of the file
   - for each byte it reads, it encodes the symbol and then writes the encoded version to the Outfile
 - once all bytes that are not EOF have been read, both files are closed
+- This also checks that both files open and that the input file does not start empty
+  - If the input file is empty, it simply closes both files and ends

 ###### Decoder